 We tend to have very ripe bananas lingering on the shelf come the weekend, so I regularly turn them into these super yummy pancakes.
 Very ripe bananas are very sweet and add moisture to pancakes—as well as delicious flavor.

-These healthy pancakes have a soft texture that’s easy for even little kids to chew, and they’re satisfying for adults, too.
+These healthy pancakes for kids have a soft texture that’s easy for even little kids to chew, and they’re satisfying for adults, too.

 And they’re great with my easy Caramelized Bananas.